-- Dinner B: Curried chicken and “rice” stew, and a glass of flavored kombucha.
+- Dinner A: Green Goddess burgers with charred broccoli a glass of flavored kombucha.

-- Snacks: Fruit in moderation, paleo trail mix (nuts, seeds, dried fruit and coconut flakes), beef jerky, kale chips, pork rinds and paleo desserts (as a special treat once or twice per week).
+- Snacks: Fruit in moderation, avocados, paleo trail mix, Epic beef liver bites, pork rinds and paleo desserts (as a special treat once or twice per week).

-- Snacks: Avocados, sardines, raw vegetables, cooked chicken, and fruit in moderation.
+- Avocados, sardines, raw vegetables, cooked chicken, and fruit in moderation.

 - Recipes: I host an AIP Recipe Roundtable on my blog every week.
 For meal planning, check out this article.
 If you’d like a cookbook, here’s a cookbook roundup with descriptions of all of the AIP cookbooks now available.

-- Breakfast B: Bacon (no additives and sugarfree), 2 pasture-raised eggs fried in bacon fat, a cup of fresh-pressed juice, and a side of fermented vegetables.
+- Breakfast B: Egg muffins with a cup of fresh-pressed juice and a side of homemade sauerkraut.

-- Snacks: Fruit in moderation, organic nuts (soaked and dehydrated), avocados, hardboiled eggs, and grain-free baked goods (as a special treat once or twice per week).
+- Snacks: Fruit in moderation, organic nuts (soaked and dehydrated), avocados, hardboiled eggs, GAPS fudge, and GAPS baked goods (as a special treat once or twice per week).